wabbajack-tools/wabbajack-tools.github.io/CONTRIBUTING.md

 This is a bit different from your usual [Create React App](https://create-react-app.dev/) setup with React+Redux but I started to hate Redux very early on an found Mobx to be easier to work with.

 [Material-UI](https://material-ui.com/) is the UI framework, [Jest](https://jestjs.io/) is used for testing and [ESLint](https://eslint.org/) for linting.

+## Starting a dev server

+You can start a dev server by using the `yarn start` command.
+This will call `prestart` first and then launch parcel.
+It is recommended to use the Chrome launch configuration defined in [`.vscode/launch.json`](.vscode/launch.json).